 The Hassenfeld Grant for Undergraduate Research in Urban Studies strengthens the opportunity for students to conduct research on a significant urban topic, a cornerstone of Penn's Urban Studies Program.
 Since its inception, the program has required all majors to complete an original research project through the fall semester Senior Seminar.
 Often, the research question that students pursue arises from the internships they complete in URBS300: Fieldwork Seminar during spring junior year.
 Students write a theory-practice essay for the seminar that identifies a significant question for future research.

-The Hassenfeld Grants for Undergraduate Research in Urban Studies provide students with the opportunity to explore questions arising out of their internship or other coursework in Urban Studies by supporting independent research in the summer before senior year.
+The Hassenfeld Grants for Undergraduate Research in Urban Studies provide Urban Studies majors and minors with the opportunity to explore questions arising out of their internship or other coursework in Urban Studies by supporting independent research in the summer before senior year.
 Grants of up to $3,500 for research and expenses are awarded to 2-3 students each year on a competitive basis.